The Yang--Mills heat flow and the caloric gauge: The caloric gauge

 Here we view the right hand side terms as perturbative, and integrate $O_{;h}$ in $h$ to find $O$ in the space $\ell^1 \dot H^2$.
 For this, we use the smallness of $a_1-a$ in $\bfH$, of $O_{;k}$ in $\ell^1 \dot H^1$, as well as of $Ad(O) - 1$ in $\bfH \to \bfH$.
 We skip the straightforward details. \qedhere

 \end{proof}

 We now take a closer look at the tangent space to $\calC$.
 Since the caloric manifold $\calC$ is a $C^1$ submanifold of $\bfH$, its tangent space $T_a\calC$ is naturally defined as a closed subspace of $\bfH$.
-Precisely, given $b \in \bfH$, we denote by $B$ the solution to the linearized Yang--Mills heat flow in the local caloric gauge \eqref{lin-heat}, which we recall here
+Precisely, given $b \in \bfH$, we denote by $B$ the solution to the linearized Yang--Mills heat flow (i.e., \eqref{eq:cYMHF-lin}) in the local caloric gauge $a_{s} = 0$ (i.e., \eqref{lin-heat}), which we recall here

 This is a well-posed flow in $\bfH$, with bounds similar to the bounds for the Yang--Mills heat flow.
 Further, the limit $B(\infty)$ exists in $\bfH$ and is curl-free.
 Then the tangent space $T \calC$ can be defined as